braph-software/BRAPH-2/tutorials/general/tut_gr_st_mp/readme.md

 [![Tutorial Group of Subjects with Structural Multiplex Data](https://img.shields.io/badge/PDF-Download-red?style=flat-square&logo=adobe-acrobat-reader)](tut_gr_st.pdf)

-For *structural multiplex data*, we will upload a file containing the structural values from different modalities (layers) for different brain areas across subjects that belong to the same group.
+For *structural multiplex data*, we will upload a folder containing the structural files from different modalities (layers) for different brain areas across subjects that belong to the same group.
 For example, the structural values could correspond to cortical thickness or gray matter volumes obtained from T1-weighted MRI data, brain perfusion in ASL, or abnormal protein deposition in static PET data.
 Then a connectivity matrix is computed using correlations in structural values between each pair of brain regions for each layer, and then the layers will be integrated in a multiplex graph.
 This Tutorial explains how to prepare and work with this kind of data.

 > ![GUI for a group of subjects with structural multiplex data](fig01.jpg)
 >